ndbiller/as-fa54-quiz/README.md

 C# / WPF / MVVM / Windows - Quiz application with multiple choice questions to prepare students trying to get their drivers licence for sportboats in inland waters for their test.
 The project requirements can be found [here](/pdf/Lernsituation.pdf?raw=true).

+---

 ## Contributor Roles

 - [Rico Krüger](mailto:krueger.rico@web.de) - Datenbanken
 - [Andreas Biller](mailto:andie.biller@gmail.com) - Frontend
 - [Severin Pflüger](mailto:sev@erratic-ink.com) - Backend

+---

 ## Kanban Board

-The taskmanagement for our work on the project can be done [here](https://github.com/ndbiller/as-fa54-quiz/projects/2).
-Our teams workflow guidlines for the use of the board, creating issues, working with github, pushing with continuous integration scripts, test-driven-development, using markdown and some helpfull IDE shortcuts are listed at the bottom of this guide.
+The task management of our work on the project is done [here](https://github.com/ndbiller/as-fa54-quiz/projects/2).
+The workflow guidlines of our team for the use of the board, creating issues, working with github, pushing with continuous integration scripts, try test-driven-development, using markdown and some helpfull IDE shortcuts are listed at the [bottom](#project-workflow-guides) of this guide.

+---

-## UML Drafts
+## UML - First Draft

 ![UML 1.1](/img/2017-02-14_uml.png?raw=true "UML 1.1")

-The first draft of our projects object relations was done quickly and withouth knowing the first thing about how to write a windows application, use embedded databases in C# or work with object oriented design patterns or as a team with separated responsibilities towards a common goal.
+The first draft of our projects object relations was done quickly and without knowing the first thing about how to write a windows application, use embedded databases in C#, work with object oriented design patterns, use lambdas and delegates, how tho bind data to views or work as a team with separated responsibilities towards on a common codebase using github.
 Needles to say, it wasn't very good.
 Still, here's the [picture](/img/2017-02-13_uml.png) and here's the [file](/uml/2017-02-13_uml.dia).
 Made with [Dia](http://dia-installer.de/).
-The second draft of our UML was finished shortly after that.
-This second draft was created from this textfile [here](/uml/2017-02-14_uml.txt) with the help of [PlantUML](http://plantuml.com/).
+The second first draft of our apps UML shown above was finished shortly thereafter.
+This draft was created from this simple textfile [here](/uml/2017-02-14_uml.txt) with the help of [PlantUML](http://plantuml.com/).
 Documentation for PlantUML can be found [here](http://plantuml.com/PlantUML_Language_Reference_Guide.pdf).
-This tool requires the [Java Runtime Environment](https://www.java.com/en/download/) and [Graphviz](http://www.graphviz.org/) to be installed on your system, but is well worth it.
-Try it.
+Requires the [Java Runtime Environment](https://www.java.com/en/download/) and [Graphviz](http://www.graphviz.org/) to be installed on your system, but is well worth it.
+Give it a try sometimes.

 ---